ajread4/thm_writeups_publish/Overpass3.md

 python3 -c 'import pty; pty.spawn("/bin/bash")'
 bash-4.4$
 ```
-Now that I am logged in as a user, I can find the web flag.
+Now that I am logged in as user apache, I can find the web flag.
 ```
 bash-4.4$ ls
 ls
 error  icons  noindex  web.flag
 ```
-I uploaded LinPeas.sh (```https://github.com/carlospolop/PEASS-ng/releases/tag/20220214```) to do further enumeration on the remote machine.
-I uploaded using FTP like I did with the PHP reverse shell.
-However, with the shell that I have on the machine, I had to navigate to ```/var/www/html``` to get the ```linpeas.sh``` that I uploaded with FTP.
-Also, I needed to login as paradox since before I was only apache.
+I uploaded LinPeas.sh (```https://github.com/carlospolop/PEASS-ng/releases/tag/20220214```) to do further enumeration on the remote machine and to get ideas for privilege escalation.
+I uploaded linpeas using FTP like I did with the PHP reverse shell.
+In order to execute linpeas, I had to navigate to ```/var/www/html``` and I needed to login as paradox user (since before I was only apache user when I dropped into the reverse shell).
 ```
 bash-4.4$ su paradox
 su paradox
 Password: [REDACTED]
 ```
-Now that I am user paradox, I can set the correct permissions for linpeas to execute and execute within the terminal.
+Now that I am user paradox, I can set the correct permissions for linpeas to execute within the terminal.
 Linpeas produces a lot of output.
 However, it looks like NFS is vulnerable.
 To check out the rpc options, I run ```rpcinfo -p``` to find the below.
 ```
 rpcinfo -p
    program vers proto   port  service